hashicorp/nomad/website/source/docs/job-specification/template.html.md

 }
 ```

-Nomad is utilizes a tool called [Consul Template][ct].
+Nomad utilizes a tool called [Consul Template][ct].
 For a full list of the
-API template functions, please see the [Consul Template README][ct].
+API template functions, please refer to the [Consul Template README][ct].

 ## `template` Parameters